dalerosenthal/brightwheel/README.md

-# Brightwheel Bulk Download Photos Script
+# Brightwheel Bulk Download Photos and Videos Script

 This is a short python script that downloads all your posted media on [Brightwheel](https://mybrightwheel.com/).
-According to [brightwheel's help](https://help.mybrightwheel.com/en/articles/942382-download-photos-videos#bulk-save-workaround) (as of October 2021),
+According to [brightwheel's help](https://help.mybrightwheel.com/en/articles/942382-download-photos-videos#bulk-save-workaround) (as of October 2021 and October 2023),

 > At this time photos must be downloaded individually, not in batches.